 "What?
-Too poor to pay attention now, Weasel-bee?" the Slytherin taunted.
+Too poor to even pay attention now, Weasel-bee?" the Slytherin taunted.
 "I'm only here for the four-eyed, scar head has been, not you or your Mudblood girlfriend."

 Harry clenched his fist tighter, grit his teeth and intensified his glare.
 Why was Draco so intent on tormenting Harry right now?
-It was the beginning of the year and the last thing on his mind – if it was on his mind at all – was having to deal with the insufferable ferret boy.
+It was the beginning of the year and the last thing on his mind – if it was even on his mind at all – was having to deal with the insufferable ferrt boy.

 "Can we settle whatever this is in the morning?"
-Harry crossed his arms across his chest, annoyed with the trio in front of him.
+Harry crossed his arms over his chest, annoyed with the trio in front of him.
 "You're the last person I want to be dealing with right now."

 Harry rolled his eyes as he was quickly hoisted into the air.
-He looked at Hermione and Ron, as if telling them to do nothing; these little run-ins with Draco were getting old and there was no known explanation behind any of them.
+He looked at Hermione and Ron, as if telling them to do nothing; these little run-ins with Draco were getting old and there was no know explanation behind any of them.

 "Had enough, Malfoy?"
-Hermione scoffed as she rolled her eyes at the Slytherin and his two goons.
+Hermione scoffed as she too rolled her eyes at the Slytherin and his two goons.

-"Stay out of this, Mudblood!"
+"Why don't you stay out of this, Mudblood!"

 "Expelliarmus!"
 Harry watched as the scarlet light left the end of his wand.
 Draco's wand immediately flew across the hallway, leaving him disarmed.
 "Liberacorpus!"